mayur29/mayur29/README.md

 ### Hi there 👋

+🔭 I’m currently working on ...

+I am working as Engineering Manager in Advanced Analystics & AI Team in E.ON .
+I have 14+ experince building products across domains .
+For past 2 years , I have been focussing on Data Driven projects in Energy sector .
+In my private time , I love coding in Python .
+Now days learning Pytorch and Graph Neural Network

+ ⚡ Fun fact: ...
+I love Football and Manchester United is my Fav Team .
+I have never missed a single match they have played since 2000 .
+Always ensured followed them via social media , Radio or TV

 <!--
 **mayur29/mayur29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.